Role of plasma waves in rescattering processes in intense laser fields: Compensation of the recolliding electron's magnetic drift by the plasma field

 From Figs.~\ref{fig:E_s},~\ref{fig:E_s^max} and from Eq.~(\ref{A}) one can see that for the parameters of the laser field typical for studies of the rescattering processes (for instance, HHG), the plasma wave field is much weaker than the laser field (in more details, $E_0/\omega_0 \sim 1$ in the atomic units, $c=137$, $\omega_p<\omega_0<<1$ ).
 However, its role in the rescattering can be non-negligible for certain conditions as described below.

-For high intensities and/or low-frequencies of the laser pulse its magnetic field affects the rescattering, see Fig.~\ref{fig:illustration}.
-Namely, after the detachment of an electron from the parent ion the Lorentz force accelerates the electron in the $x$-direction (the direction of the laser pulse propagation); so the electron's wave packet spreads (due to quantum-mechanical uncertainty) and drifts in the propagation direction; if at the recombination instant this magnetic drift exceeds the wave-packet's size, rescattering is suppressed~\cite{Taranukhin_2000,Walser_2000,Emelin_2013, Emelina_2014, Emelina_2015}.
+During photoionization the linear momentum of the absorbed photons are partially transferred to the photoelectrons ~\cite{PhysRevLett.106.193002, PhysRevLett.113.263005, PhysRevLett.113.243001, PhysRevLett.118.163203, NatPh.15.1222, PhysRevLett.123.093201}, in particular, leading to non-zero average longitudinal velocity of the photoelectrons.
+Their longitudinal momentum distribution was recently studied both theoretically and experimentally in~\cite{NatCommun.10.5548, PhysRevLett.125.073202, PhysRevA.105.L031102, PhysRevA.105.053107, PhysRevA.110.063113}.
+For high intensities and/or low-frequencies of the laser pulse the longitudinal drift of the photoelectron affects the rescattering, see Fig.~\ref{fig:illustration}.
+Namely, after the detachment of an electron from the parent ion the Lorentz force accelerates the electron in the $x$-direction (the direction of the laser pulse propagation); so the electron's wave packet spreads (due to quantum-mechanical uncertainty) and drifts in the propagation direction.
+If at the recombination instant this magnetic drift exceeds the wave-packet's size, rescattering is suppressed~\cite{Taranukhin_2000,Walser_2000,Emelin_2013, Emelina_2014, Emelina_2015, PhysRevLett.118.093001}.
+Moreover, even in case of moderate drift the electron momentum distribution in NSDI and high-order ATI is strongly affected~\cite{Agaphy} and the magnetic field effect can be used as a tool to study electrons' correlation~\cite{PhysRevLett.128.113201}.

 Let us consider the rescattering near the top of the laser pulse.
 The Lorentz force moves the electron's wave-packet in the pulse propagation direction, and the field of the plasma wave moves it in the opposite one.
 (Quantitatively this can be understood as follows: at the leading edge of the pulse the free electrons are accelerated forward, so the electron density at the leading edge is {\it higher} than the ion one.
 This cloud of electrons repulses the free electron that appears due to photoionization near the top of the laser pulse.)
 So, the action of the plasma wave can compensate the magnetic drift.